IamGreat195/rag-papers/README.md

+## Running the App
+Run the streamlit_run.bat file with the proper venv set up and requirements satisfied

 # Rag-papers

 -> Using Reciprocal rank fusion to answer questions related to 5 research papers that are loaded in as vector stores